 - Students must achieve a grade of a C or better in each course of the program curriculum to be eligible to progress.

 - Current Healthcare Provider CPR certification must be maintained throughout the program.
+(Courses must include CPR, and a hands-on exam must be taken.)

 - Sign off as qualified in Functional Abilities for Nursing after acceptance to the program and prior to first clinical.